10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 10. Leaky gut

 Because of the many ways symptoms manifest in different people —sometimes showing no physical signs whatsoever — SIBO often goes undiagnosed.
 An estimated 6-15% of healthy, asymptomatic people, and roughly 80% of people with IBS, are actually suffering from SIBO.2

 What causes the bacterial overgrowth?

 After enzymes break down our food, our gut relies on nerves, muscles, and neurotransmitters to move the food through our digestive tract from the stomach to the small intestine and to the colon.
 In a healthy gut, bacteria gets passed through the digestive tract along with the food to its final destination in the colon.
-Problems arise when something interferes with this process.
+Problems arise when SIBO risk factors interfere with this process.
+These can include:

-Damaged nerves or muscles in the gut can result in leftover bacteria in the small intestine, increasing your risk of SIBO.
+- Damaged nerves or muscles in the gut resulting in leftover bacteria in the small intestine.
 For example, diabetes mellitus and scleroderma can both affect the muscles in the gut, leaving room for SIBO to develop.

-Physical obstructions in the gut, such as scarring from surgeries or Crohn’s disease, can also cause an abnormal buildup of bacteria in the small intestine.
-Diverticuli, which are tiny pouches that can form in the wall of the small intestine, can also collect bacteria instead of passing it on to the colon, where it belongs.
+- Physical obstructions in the gut, such as scarring from surgeries or Crohn’s disease and diverticuli (tiny pouches that can form in the wall of the small intestine) can collect bacteria instead of passing it on to the colon, where it belongs.

 How to Test for SIBO

 Before I explain the most effective and accurate lab tests for SIBO, let’s recap the two different types of SIBO so that you can understand their role in testing.

 Hydrogen vs Methane SIBO

 As I explained earlier, when you have an overgrowth of bacteria in your small intestine, the carbs you eat can ferment before they are broken down.
-This fermentation process releases hydrogen as a byproduct, so people with SIBO have elevated levels of hydrogen in their GI tract.
-This is why one of the most effective methods for diagnosing SIBO is testing hydrogen levels in your gut using a breath test.
+This fermentation process releases hydrogen, so people with SIBO have elevated levels of hydrogen in their GI tract.
+One of the most effective methods for diagnosing SIBO is testing hydrogen levels in your gut using a breath test.